flownexus-lwm2m/flownexus/_sources/architecture/leshan.rst

 Build and Run
 -------------

-The Leshan server can also run locally, without the need of a docker container.
+The Leshan server can also run locally, without the need of a container.

 .. code-block:: console